This post contains affiliate links.

 How to Make Chickpea Flour

-Before you start, you’ll just need to grab a bag of dry chickpeas and make sure you’re blender is in working condition.
+Before you start, you’ll just need to grab a bag of dry chickpeas and make sure your blender is in working condition.
 There is no need to soak or cook them beforehand (that comes later).
+Be sure to jump to the recipe card for the full instructions and quantities.

 Step 1: Grind